GunSliger00007/CourtScraper/README.md

 Features

 Search for case details using case number, party name, or other parameters.
-Display case metadata and associated court orders.
-Store query logs in an SQLite database.
+Display case metadata and associated court orders with paging and Downloading orders documents Store query logs in an SQLite database.
 Handle CAPTCHA challenges with manual input (third-party services optional).
 Flask-based web interface for user interaction.